-Last week, Dr. Dick Schwartz, the founder of Internal Family Systems was on the We Can Do Hard Things podcast.
+Last week, Dr. Dick Schwartz, the founder of Internal Family Systems and author of No Bad Parts, was on the We Can Do Hard Things podcast.
 Whereas I used to listen to this podcast religiously, I’ve been a bit behind lately (can I blame it on divorce being a full time job?).
 But I knew I wanted to tune in to this one.

 IFS has been a key part of my healing in the last year and a half.
 In fact, I’m not sure I’d have been able to leave my marriage if I hadn’t unblended from my Good Girl part.
 As a dutiful daughter and then evangelical Christian, being good was key to my identity.
 And in case you haven’t noticed, a good girl does not leave her marriage.